Presto (browser engine): Source code leak

 The source code for version 12.15 was leaked to GitHub on February 11, 2016.
 It remained unnoticed until January 12, 2017 and was taken down two days later in response to a DMCA request.
 Opera Software has confirmed the authenticity of the source code.

 Cultural notes

-The ECMAScript engines used with Opera have been named after ancient and traditional writing scripts, including ancient Greek Linear A and Linear B, Runic Futhark, and Javanese Carakan.
+The ECMAScript engines used with Opera have been named after ancient and traditional writing scripts, including undeciphered Linear A, Ancient Greek Linear B, Runic Futhark, and Javanese Carakan.